It’s decision time for your stakeholders.

 - Recently been to your restaurant or a competitor’s restaurant

 You can then survey on a variety of things.
-Ask questions to improve channels, messaging, and product strategy for the digital path to purchase.
+Ask questions to improve channels, messaging, and product strategy for the digital purchase journey.
 It’s still possible to access sales, if the business can be nimble and adapt to a more digital model.

 Learn how to get digital event surveys.